 Community building: The Pea Patch has been weaving more community through gardening together, work parties, and bimonthly potlucks.
 Volunteers talk while working; people stop by on their walks to ask what’s happening.
 Gardeners are excited about exchanging seeds and seedlings, sharing food, and having potlucks made from the abundance of the garden.
 The garden is open to anyone who would like to walk through and see what’s growing throughout the year.

 Education: The Pea Patch is a place to learn together about growing food.
-For the past two years, we’ve had a Master Gardener available at Growing Groceries Clinics.
+Over the years, we’ve had a Master Gardener available at Growing Groceries Clinics or at the garden working on her own plot but available to answer questions.
 Gardeners are exchanging information about what works and what doesn’t in our microclimate.
 We occasionally bring in speakers for events open to all Mirrormont residents.

 How is the Pea Patch funded and maintained?
 The infrastructure was built using a $10,000 Small Grant from Community Partnerships & Grants (CPG).
 Only previous partners were eligible, and the MCA qualified based on the success of the CPG-funded Mirrormont Park.
 This partnership grant, funds was matched with sweat equity and other donations.
 Our contributions made possible a project that wouldn’t be feasible with the grant money alone.
 The P-Patch Trust in Seattle generally budgets $15,000 to start a typical P-Patch.

 The Pea Patch Committee has drafted rules for maintaining the garden.
 One rule is that each gardener is required to contribute 8 hours annually to maintaining the common space (aside from their plot).

 In June 2009, we were awarded a grant for $10,000 from King County Partnerships and Grants, which is a matching grant designed to save the county money by depending upon volunteer labor to accomplish the project.